marcoBrighterAI/azure-iaas-webserver/azure-policies/README.md

+# Azure Policies
+Deploying azure policies.

+### Introduction
+This readme contains instructions to deploy azure policies.

-# Require Tag Name and Value
+## Require Tag Name

-This custom Azure Policy will deny a user from creating a resource if it does not include a specified tag name and a value.
+This custom Azure Policy will deny a user from creating a resource if it does not include a specified tag name.

-## Deploy with Azure CLI
+### Deploy with Azure CLI

 To deploy this policy run the following commands from the current directory.